kayabaNerve/threshold-threshold-ecdsa/write-up.md

 This protocol fundamentally relies on [CL15](https://eprint.iacr.org/2015/047) standing.
 Additionally, it requires the proofs used be valid.

-So far, I've most preferred the "Root Assumption" over the "Strong Root Assumption" or "Rough Order Assumption".
+So far, I've most preferred the "Adaptive Root Assumption" over the "Strong Root Assumption" or "Rough Order Assumption".
 The "Rough Order Assumption" assumes statistical properties of unknown orders and no proofs relying it serve as proofs of knowledge.
-The "Strong Root Assumption" assumes more than the "Root Assumption" while simultaneously having less efficient proofs (due to requiring repetition).
+The "Strong Root Assumption" relies on more than the "Adaptive Root Assumption" while simultaneously having less efficient proofs (due to requiring repetition).

 - The security of the ECC nonces.